SOLV-Code/WSP-Rapid-Status-WorkedExamples/EXAMPLES/README.md

 <img src="https://github.com/SOLV-Code/WSP-Rapid-Status-WorkedExamples/blob/main/DATA/Dashboards_NoStatus/WorkedExample_CU4_Sockeye_Case4.png"
 	width="600">

-Update Numbers!
+**Metric Information for 2023**

 **Metrics and Data Types** | **CU Information**
 -- | --
-Can absolute abundance be used	| No, these are visual surveys with moderate precision-accuracy; foot surveys Can relative abundance metric be used	| No, there are no benchmarks for this CU Current generation average	| DISCUSS
+Can absolute abundance be used	| No, these are visual surveys with moderate precision-accuracy; foot surveys Can relative abundance metric be used	| No, there are no benchmarks for this CU Current generation average	| 722
 Relative abundance lower threshold	| NA
 Relative abundance upper threshold	| NA
-Long term trend current value: ratio of current abundance to long-term average	| 82% Short term trend (3 generation average) current value |	-95% Comments	| Big landslide in this system’s lake in 2010 increased turbidity for several years; very small system comprised of a few smaller streams that feed into a lake
+Long term trend current value: ratio of current abundance to long-term average	| 74% Short term trend (3 generation average) current value |	-96% Comments	| Big landslide in this system’s lake in 2010 increased turbidity for several years; very small system comprised of a few smaller streams that feed into a lake